wutongwan/laravel-lego/README.md

 > **Tips:**
 >
-> Add to `post-update-cmd`, In order to update lego statc files Automatically.
+> Add to `post-update-cmd`, In order to update lego static files Automatically.

 ## Documents